 • a personal representative acting on your behalf

-• your GP to obtain medical information.
+• from your GP at your request to obtain medical information.

 How will your information be used?